Spring Cleaning Tips: How to Plan, Save and Pocket Some Cash

 - Read product manufacturing labels.
 If two different cleaning products have the same ingredients and place of manufacture, this could mean that they were made in the same factory.
 Some brands or stores hire a third party to make their items, which is why some cleaning products are manufactured in the same place using the exact same ingredients.
 The only difference is the packaging.

 - Read consumer product reviews.
 Do some research by finding out what others have to say about a product you plan on purchasing.
 This information can be found on personal blogs, cleaning related websites and forums, and online stores like Amazon or Walmart, which have a customer review section.
-There are also sites that simply focus on reviewing items and providing helpful articles like Consumer Report, which usually publishes pieces on top rated cleaning supplies.
+There are also sites that simply focus on reviewing items and providing helpful articles like Consumer Report, which usually publishes pieces on top-rated cleaning supplies.

 Whether generic or brand name, it’s important to think about how often you will use a cleaning product.
 A multipurpose cleaner that can be used for a variety of projects makes better use of your money than multiple cleaning products that only complete one task.
 The same idea can be applied to disposable cleaning items where the cost can add up over time.
 Sticking to reusable items is, as always, a good bet in this case.

-Where you store your cleaning products effects how long they will last.
-If you read the labels on your container, some will approximate the temperature you should have the item kept at or it will have a general phrase about keeping it in cool or dry place.
+Where you store your cleaning products affects how long they will last.
+If you read the labels on your container, some will approximate the temperature you should have the item kept at or it will have a general phrase about keeping it in a cool or dry place.
 Read the instructions carefully to determine how to handle these chemicals.
-Always avoid extreme temperatures and whenever possible, keep the product in the original container to avoid potential mix ups.
-Storing these items properly will allow you to reuse it for other projects so you don't have to replenish your supplies on a constant basis.
-It's also important to remember that if you have small children or curious pets, you should be storing your cleaning products in a place where your tiny roommates won't be able to accidentally ingest or spill them on themselves.
+Always avoid extreme temperatures and whenever possible, keep the product in the original container to avoid potential mix-ups.
+Storing these items properly will allow you to reuse them for other projects so you don’t have to replenish your supplies on a constant basis.
+It’s also important to remember that if you have small children or curious pets, you should be storing your cleaning products in a place where your tiny roommates won’t be able to accidentally ingest or spill them on themselves.

-If you're on a tight budget, cleaning with the stuff you already have in your cabinets is a great option.
+If you’re on a tight budget, cleaning with the stuff you already have in your cabinets is a great option.
 Plus, some of these DIY solutions work better than what you may find in a store.
-If you have hard-water stains on your skin faucet, mixing a teaspoon of vinegar and two tablespoons of salt will give you a homemade cleaning solution.
+If you have hard water stains on your skin faucet, mixing a teaspoon of vinegar and two tablespoons of salt will give you a homemade cleaning solution.
 Just use a cloth to rub the mixture on the stain and it should come off.
 Another fun DIY fix it?
 Get rid of pet hair on your carpet or couch by running a squeegee over it!

 You can find many cleaning hack ideas and learn how to concoct homemade cleaning recipes simply by doing a search online.
 Sites like RealSimple, a women’s lifestyle magazine that focuses on topics such as housekeeping, food, and childcare has a list of useful tips to clean your house with using basic home remedies.
 You’ll be surprised with what you can do without having to leave the house.